imsohy/imsohy/README.md

 # About me
-- 🔭 I’m currently on leave of absence.
-- 🌱 I’m currently learning how to make a game with Unity5 and C#, starting with a visual novel.
+- 🌱 I’m learning how to make a game with Unity5 and C#
-- 👯 I’m looking to collaborate on unity game programming.
+- 👯 I’m on research about *3D Face reconstruction using Action Units*
-- 🤔 I’m looking for help with game audio / VSTI plugin programming (I really wanna try it!)
-- 💬⛔ Don't ask me I'm an idiot sandwich
 - 📫 How to reach me: (Email)legacytachyon@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I do hiphop.
 I'm in three university clubs.